deepakducatvikaspuri/syllabus/c-syllabus.md

 Unlike a linked list, an array in C is not dynamic.
 -> Insertion and deletion of elements can be costly since the elements are needed to be rearranged after insertion and deletion.

+## Strings
+-> A String in C programming is a sequence of characters terminated with a null character ‘\0’.
+The C String is stored as an array of characters.
+The difference between a character array and a C string is that the string in C is terminated with a unique character ‘\0’.

+# String Declaration Syntax
+-> char string_name[size];

+# String Initialization
+-> Assigning a String Literal without Size char str[] = "ducat";

+-> Assigning a String Literal with a Predefined Size char str[50] = "ducat";

+-> Assigning Character by Character with Size char str[14] = { 'd','u','c','a','t','\0'};

+-> Assigning Character by Character without Size char str[] = { 'd','u','c','a','t','\0'};

+#  Read a String Separated by Whitespaces
+-> We can use multiple methods to read a string separated by spaces in C. The two of the common ones are:

+* We can use the fgets() function to read a line of string and gets() to read characters from the standard input  (stdin) and store them as a C string until a newline character or the End-of-file (EOF) is reached.
+* We can also scanset characters inside the scanf() function

+# Standard C Library – String.h  Functions

+# Function Name	             Description
+strlen(string_name)	         Returns the length of string name. strcpy(s1, s2)	             Copies the contents of string s2 to string s1. strcmp(str1, str2)	         Compares the first string with the second string.
+If strings are the same it returns 0. strcat(s1, s2)	             Concat s1 string with s2 string and the result is stored in the first string. strlwr()	                 Converts string to lowercase. strupr()	                 Converts string to uppercase. strstr(s1, s2)	             Find the first occurrence of s2 in s1.

+# puts() vs printf() to print a string
+# Swap strings in C
+# Storage for strings in C
+# gets() is risky to use!